Last updated on August 20th, 2024

 Again, from my experience, this is a powerful reaction to develop.
 Not just because it provides that sense of ‘safety’ and calm but it definitely improves my perspective on the situation

-In fact, read the earlier post what’s with the Joy of the Lord?.
+In fact, it would be helpful to read the earlier post what’s with the Joy of the Lord?.
 You will see how “being joyful always; praying continually; and giving thanks in all circumstances, …… ” (1Thessalonians 5:16-18a) ties into the Joy of the Lord being our strength.
 Of course we won’t find it easy to ‘flick a switch’ and suddenly be good at these three.
 But they can become a healthy ‘habit’ once we make a deliberate start.
 As Paul went on to say, they are “God’s will for you in Christ Jesus” (1Thessalonians 5:18b) and therefore are a part of the solution to how then should we live.
 Definitely something the Lord will be keen to help us with if we ask

-c) Benefit from the Sword
+Benefit from the Sword

 It’s likely you would know that “the sword of the Spirit, which is the word of God” (Ephesians 6:17) is “living and active.
 Sharper than any double-edged sword, ….. it judges the thoughts and attitudes of the heart.”
 (Hebrews 4:12).
 It is part of the ‘Armour of God‘ which Paul tells us to put on so that we can take our stand against the devil’s schemes (Ephesians 6:11)